-Homemade pizza is easier than you think (especially if you’ve already dabbled in sourdough and homemade bread)—which is a good thing, since there’s a shortage of frozen pizzas right now.
-Let Heather Reid of Eat Like a Mother show you the way to DIY with her easy yeast pizza dough recipe and simple topping tips.
-Plus, what to do if you don’t have yeast.
+Homemade pizza is easier than you think (especially if you’ve already dabbled in sourdough and homemade bread)—which is a good thing, since frozen pizza sometimes leaves you wanting.
+Let Heather Reid of Eat Like a Mother show you the way to DIY with her easy yeast pizza dough recipe and simple topping tips, just in time for National Pizza Month this October.

 Every Friday is movie night at our house.
 And more importantly, it’s also pizza night.
 For years I bought frozen pizzas, and I tried not to think about the indecipherable list of ingredients on the box.
 When I got serious about baking bread, I decided that I could do better, and I began to make the pizza crusts from scratch for our Friday Nights In.
 After a lot of trial and error, I discovered that just like toppings, a simple recipe is the way to go.

 With only four ingredients (five if you count water), and in less than an hour, you can make delicious, homemade pizza crust.
 Top it however you want, but I recommend keeping it minimal to avoid a soggy crust in the middle.
 This is great for movie night or just about any other time when you need to satisfy a pizza craving—and you can even make it ahead.